MiltonMejia/prisma-relay-pagination/README.md

 ```
 #### Parameters
 `type` \
-Selected Graphql model to convert to pagination
+The Graphql model you want to convert to a pagination
 ___

 ## PrismaRelayPaginationArg / PrismaRelayPaginationOptionalArg
 These classes help you add pagination parameters when you are using pagination queries.
-You can extend them if it's necessary with other fields like `where`, `orderBy`, etc.
+You can extend them with other fields like `where`, `orderBy`, etc.

 If you want to force pagination, then use `PrismaRelayPaginationArg`, otherwise, use `PrismaRelayPaginationOptionalArg`